vipulnaik/diet-exercise-health/notes/2023-07-30-buteyko-breathing.md

 * [Unblock Nose in Five Minutes - Buteyko Breathing Method](https://www.youtube.com/watch?v=tgmKIwUqhkg)

 * [When You Think Buteyko Won't Work For You, by Breathing Center](https://www.youtube.com/watch?v=Oi1tvp7Mghs)

+## 2024-05-16

+As of 2024-05-16, I have settled into a routine of doing two max-pause breath holds in succession.
+I generally do them in the morning (no food for 12 hours or more) or in the evening before going jogging;
+this is generally at least two hours after a meal).
+The process is as
+follows:

+* I do a normal expiration (exhalation) and then immediately cover my nostrils wit my fingers (using face tissues so that my fingers aren't directly touching my nose) to hold my breath.

+* I then keep my nostrils closed for as long as I can get myself to.
+This generally ranges from 40 seconds to 60 seconds.

+* After I release my nostrils, I generally wait about a minute for my breathing to return to normal, then repeat the exercise.
+The second iteration generally has a similar duration as the first, of about 40 to 60 seconds.

+Sensations I notice:

+* The first 20 seconds feel fairly normal, though a little uncomfortable.

+* Somewhere between 20 seconds and 30 seconds, I sometimes feel something going on with my eardrums, for instance, it getting compressed the way it would if I pressed my ears.

+* Past 30 seconds, I start feeling some tingly sensations and discomfort, where I'm definitely exerting willpower to keep my nostrils closed.

+* Past 40 seconds, I start feeling restless, and it is at around this time that I might start developing stronger aches in some areas.
+Areas with recurrent minor aches tend to ache much more significantly at this time.

+Previously, I used to experience a sensation of the nostrils pushing out on my fingers, but of late I have not experienced this sensation.